 MOVING STUDENTS FROM GUIDED PRACTICE TO INDEPENDENCE

 After teaching each use for conjunctive adverbs, we do some whole class practice exercises.
-I then move students to independent work.
+I then move students to group activities and then to independent work.
 Can they do it on their own successfully?
 If so, it might be time to assess them.
 Usually, however, some students show early understanding of the topic, and others are still confused.

 REFLECTING: IS IT TIME TO MOVE ON?